giantswarm/ingress-nginx-app/helm/nginx-ingress-controller-app/Configuration.md

 `controller.defaultSSLCertificate` | The Secret referred to by this flag contains the default certificate to be used when accessing the catch-all server.
 If this flag is not provided NGINX will use a self-signed certificate.
 Example value: "default/foo-tls".
 This is a replacement for deprecated `configmap.default-ssl-certificate` configuration property; if both are configured, `configmap.default-ssl-certificate` has precedence. | ""
 `controller.ingressController.legacy` | Legacy or node pools cluster.
 On aws provider node pool clusters LoadBalancer service gets created.
 Dynamically calculated during cluster creation. | `false`
 `controller.ingressClass` | Ingress class, which controller handles.
 This is a replacement for deprecated `configmap.ingress-class` configuration property; if both are configured, `configmap.ingress-class` has precedence. | `nginx`
+`controller.lifecycle` | Configures NGINX controller container lifecycle hooks. | By default configured to run `/wait-shutdown` as controller container preStop hook.
 `controller.metrics.enabled` | If true, create metrics Service for prometheus-operator support. | `false` `controller.metrics.port` | Configures container metrics port to be exposed. | `10254`
 `controller.metrics.service.servicePort` | Configures metrics Service port. | `9913`
 `controller.replicaCount` | Number of initial NGINX Ingress Controller Deployment replicas. | `1`
 `controller.service.enabled` | If true, create NodePort Service.
 Dynamically calculated during cluster creation. | `false` `controller.service.type` | Applies only to `provider=aws` (`external`/`internal`) | `external`
+`controller.terminationGracePeriodSeconds` | Maximum amount of time NGINX Deployment replica is given to gracefully terminate.
+This should not be lower than `configmap.worker-shutdown-timeout`. | 300
 `provider` | Provider identifier (`aws`/`azure`/`kvm`) | `kvm`